BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 --- Page 18 ---

 <image>
-![A concise summary of Guideline 5, which mandates that undertakings must evidence and document each Own Risk and Solvency Assessment (ORSA) and its outcome to maintain a proper record.
+A concise summary of Guideline 5, which mandates that undertakings must evidence and document each Own Risk and Solvency Assessment (ORSA) and its outcome to maintain a proper record.

-#### Guideline 5 – Record of each ORSA
+**Guideline 5 – Record of each ORSA**
-The undertaking should evidence and document each ORSA and its outcome.](#)
+The undertaking should evidence and document each ORSA and its outcome.
 </image>